slcorp/RTView-ClearBlade/README.md

 *cd ..*

-### Installation of the RTView_ClearBlade_Displays package
+### Installation of the RTView-ClearBlade-Displays package

 * Make sure you are in rtvdemos directory.
-* Extract the RTView_ClearBlade_Displays directory out of the RTView-ClearBlade-master.zip into rtvdemos.
+* Extract the RTView-ClearBlade-Displays directory out of the RTView-ClearBlade-master.zip into rtvdemos.

-### Installation and execution of the RTView_ClearBlade_Node package
+### Installation and execution of the RTView-ClearBlade-Node package

 * Make sure you are in rtvdemos directory.
-* Extract the RTView_ClearBlade_Node directory out of the RTView-ClearBlade-master.zip into rtvdemos.
+* Extract the RTView-ClearBlade-Node directory out of the RTView-ClearBlade-master.zip into rtvdemos.

-*cd RTView_ClearBlade_Node*
+*cd RTView-ClearBlade-Node*

 *npm install*